exonum/exonum-doc/src/architecture/transactions.md

     with the smallest hashes when building a proposal.
 This behavior shouldn’t be relied upon; it is likely to change in the future.

-The transaction is executed with `execute` during the lock step of the consensus algorithm.
+The transaction `execute`s during the lock step of the consensus algorithm.
 This happens when a validator has collected all transactions for a block proposal and certain conditions are met, which imply